Bridging Quantum and Classical Computing in Drug Design: Architecture Principles for Improved Molecule Generation: Discussion

 \subsection{Limitations and Mitigation}

 Key limitations include: \begin{itemize} \item \textbf{Simulation vs. Real Hardware:} Primary results rely on idealized simulations lacking NISQ noise and topology constraints.
 While preliminary hardware validation (Section \ref{sec:validation}) was encouraging, extensive testing on physical QPUs is needed to confirm real-world viability. \item \textbf{QM9 Dataset Scope:} QM9 is a standard benchmark in this field, but it contains small, simple molecules.
-Generalization to larger, more diverse drug candidates (e.g., from ZINC, ChEMBL) requires further investigation. \item \textbf{MolGAN Baseline Framework:} Performance gains are relative to the MolGAN framework.
+Generalizability to larger, more diverse drug candidates (e.g., from ZINC or ChEMBL) requires further investigation. \item \textbf{MolGAN Baseline Framework:} Performance gains are relative to the MolGAN framework.
 A simple model was chosen to help isolate the effect of the architecture optimization.
-Applying the optimization methodology and derived principles to state-of-the-art generative models (e.g., diffusion) is a logical next step. \item \textbf{$DCS$ Metric and Optimization Scope:} The $DCS$ metric is one way to quantify quality; results might differ with other objectives.
-Optimization focused on width/depth; exploring gates, embedding, or measurement could yield further gains. \end{itemize}
+Applying the optimization methodology and derived principles to state-of-the-art generative models (e.g. diffusion) is a logical next step. \item \textbf{$DCS$ Metric and Optimization Scope:} The $DCS$ metric is one way to quantify quality; results might differ with other objectives.
+The optimization experiment focused on network width and depth; exploring different gates, embeddings, or measurements could yield further gains. \end{itemize}